htbrandao/deep-learning-specialization/README.md

 -

 ### [!]
-Disclaimer: I don't know what I did wrong, but the images on the notebooks are not appearing on gitlab
+Disclaimer: I don't know what I did wrong, but the images in the notebooks are not showing...

 <!--##### Enjoy! &#8718;-->